 “The stock market has had a pretty good run year to date,” Cliff Gallant, an analyst at KBW Inc., said in an interview before earnings were released.
 “I don’t know if I’d count on it to continue.”

-Berkshire’s Class A shares (2FA:US) fell less than 1 percent to $130,550 yesterday.
+Berkshire’s Class A shares (2FA:US) fell less than 1 percent to $130,550 at 4:05 p.m. in New York today.
 The company has advanced 14 percent this year, compared with the 12 percent gain in the Standard & Poor’s 500 Index.
 (SPX)

 The loss on equity index put derivatives narrowed to $534 million from $2.09 billion a year earlier.
 Gains from credit- default contracts, in which Buffett bets on the ability of borrowers to repay debt, were $316 million compared with a loss of $247 million a year earlier.

-Buffett completed his biggest takeover, Burlington Northern, in 2010 in a $26.5 billion transaction.
-The business contributed $937 million to earnings, compared with $766 million a year earlier on an increase in the volume of shipped consumer products, coal and agricultural goods.
+Buffett’s biggest takeover, railroad Burlington Northern Santa Fe, was completed in 2010 in a $26.5 billion transaction.
+The business contributed $937 million to earnings, compared with $766 million a year earlier.

 Berkshire has been making smaller acquisitions this year as Buffett searches for larger takeovers.
 The billionaire said he failed to reach an agreement on a deal valued at about $22 billion earlier this year, while his firm has agreed to buy a newspaper in Waco, Texas, a building-insulation maker and food- distributor Meadowbrook Meat Co.